Corruption trial of former Arizona Representative Renzi goes to jury

-TUCSON, Ariz., June 6 A federal jury began deliberations on Thursday in the corruption trial of former Arizona congressman Richard Renzi, charged with fraud, extortion, racketeering and other crimes stemming from a federal land swap deal when he was in office.
+TUCSON, Arizona A federal jury began deliberations on Thursday in the corruption trial of former Arizona congressman Richard Renzi, charged with fraud, extortion, racketeering and other crimes stemming from a federal land swap deal when he was in office.

 Renzi, a Republican, is accused of coercing a mining company in 2005 to arrange for investors to buy land from a former business partner who then funneled corporate checks totaling $121,000 to Renzi, who represented Arizona's 1st Congressional District for three terms.